National Armed Forces: Postwar

 Members of the NSZ, like other "cursed soldiers", and their families were persecuted during the postwar Stalinist period.
 In the fall of 1946, 100-200 soldiers of an NSZ unit under the command of Henryk Flame, nom de guerre "Bartek," were lured into a trap and massacred by communist military and police forces.
+On December 10, 1946, the District Military Court in Warsaw issued a verdict in the trial of the NSZ command.
+It was one of many trials organized in the pre-election period to intimidate society.
+Among those sentenced to death were NSZ officers Col. Piotr Abakanowicz and Michał Pobocha, as well as Stefania Broniewska, the wife of the NSZ commander-in-chief Zygmunt Broniewski, who was in exile.
+On March 2, 1948, the verdict was announced in the trial of the NSZ Headquarters, accused by the communists of fascism.
+The District Military Court in Warsaw sentenced to death Col. Stanisław Ksznica and Lech Neyman.

 Some of the NSZ were responsible for the 1946 pacification of villages in northeast Poland, in which ethnic Belarusian Polish citizens were attacked; 79 were killed.
 The National Armed Forces were officially dissolved in 1947.

 In 1992, acknowledging its contribution to the fight for Poland's sovereignty, Polish authorities recognized National Armed Forces underground soldiers as war veterans.
 NSZ soldiers were rehabilitated, including some controversial ones, for instance, Mieczysław Pazderski, who in 1945 murdered almost 200 Ukrainian villagers in Wierzchowina, and who was awarded two medals by Polish president Lech Wałęsa.
 The Polish Parliament Sejm passed a bill in 2012 commemorating the 70th anniversary of the creation of Narodowe Siły Zbrojne in 1942.
 Members of the Sejm who supported the resolution pointed out that NSZ members became the most obstinate target of repressions and hate propaganda by security apparatus under Stalinism.

 In the 1990s the topic of "cursed soldiers", or anti-communist partisans, was not discussed much in Poland.
 By the 2000s however, the cult of "cursed soldiers" gained prominence.
 In 2012, the Polish Parliament (Sejm) passed a bill commemorating the 70th anniversary of the creation of Narodowe Siły Zbrojne in 1942.

 The role of NSZ and its relations with the Jews remains a controversial topic in modern Poland.
 The 2012 Sejm declaration has been criticized by former Polish Prime Minister Leszek Miller.
 Several members of parliament criticized the bill and walked out of a related commemorative ceremony.